jackie-h/daml-upgrader/README.md

     - what if just giving type an alias/name
   - changing name of an input
 - Contract name change
+- Moving contract to another module but name same
 - Upgrades of standard libraries
 - Upgrades of data object dependencies (CDM)